 alcohol can also cause long-term problems like liver and heart

 disease and dementia.

-that respond to patients who have had too much to drink.
-We also
+that responds to patients who have had too much to drink.

 How you can have a safe night out*